Align Your Content With What People Are Searching For

 As you can see, there are a few results from authoritative sites that match the query, but some articles are quite a bit older as the query is less competitive.
 There’s plenty of space for us to write a fresh article that provides a better answer; “Our guide to effective B2B content marketing for financial services”, for example.
 Although Google will still happily display results that are several years old on the first page, searchers are likely to be drawn to more recent articles (especially in a fast-developing field like digital content marketing, where the game evolves very quickly).
 We could also add ‘2023’ to the title to make it relevant to the upcoming year and demonstrate its freshness to both Google and our prospective readers.

 Results – what have we achieved?

-Researching your topics like this is vital, as it lets you create content which is likely to be read, shared and referenced – all huge positives for your SEO.
+Researching your topics like this to develop your content marketing strategy is vital, as it lets you create content that is likely to be read, shared and referenced – all huge positives for your SEO.
 Answer The Public gives you insight into how people are searching for topical content and so helps you create better focused articles that catch the attention of your audience.